-For any business selling through indirect sales channels, B2B partner marketing is a critical component in your overall business strategy.
+For any business selling through indirect sales channels, B2B partner marketing strategy is a critical component in your overall business strategy.
 But to fully succeed at partner marketing, businesses need the appropriate tools to ensure their partner relationships are being properly nurtured in an efficient way.

 We recently wrote about co-branded partner marketing content, which is one strategy for building successful relationships with partners.
 In this post, we’ll discuss the role of a Partner Relationship Management (PRM) tool — or partner portal — in managing and maintaining relationships and measuring the success of your B2B partner marketing efforts.